 Mansard Loft Conversion Ideas

-As we’ve discussed, mansard loft extemsions involve adding a great deal of space to a property, and so are often thought of as more like extensions than just a conversion.
+As we’ve discussed, mansard loft extensions involve adding a great deal of space to a property, and so are often thought of as more like extensions than just a conversion.

 This extra space, often amounting to an extra storey, can be used for a whole host of purposes.
 Most simply, a mansard loft conversion can be used to provide extra living space, in the form of a study, office, lounge or playroom, or extra bedrooms.
-Alternatively, mansard loft conversions can house extra bathrooms if the required plumbing work is carried out.
+Alternatively, the conversion can house extra bathrooms if the required plumbing work is carried out – the possibilities are endless.